12. Data frames#

 , must be list-like (this includes data frames).

-Neither a factor nor an atomic vector are acceptable.
+Neither a factor nor an atomic vector is acceptable.

 Also, if the function being applied returns many values, they